nikbearbrown/Computational-Skepticism-for-AI/chapters/06-model-explainability-distinguishing-explanation-from-the-appearance-of-explanation.md

 ---

-## What would change my mind — and what I am still puzzling about

 **What would change my mind.** If a feature-attribution method emerged that was demonstrably faithful to causal structure rather than associative structure — robust to confounding, capable of distinguishing Rung 1 from Rung 2 on observed data alone — the explanation-misleads-when-language-games-differ framing in this chapter would weaken.
-Recent work on causal feature importance (e.g., Janzing et al. 2020) is the direction this might come from. \[verify and update.\]
+Recent work on causal feature importance is the direction this might come from. [verify and update.]

 **Still puzzling.** I do not have a clean way to operationalize the "audience language game" check in practice.
 It requires a person who knows both the model's language game and the user's language game well enough to detect the mismatch.
 That person is rare.
 The supervisory infrastructure for catching language-game mismatches at scale is not yet built.
 I do not yet know how to build it.